seznam/ima/docs/tutorial/final-polish.md

 }
 ```

-Try writing new posts.
-The pending posts will have a progress indicator in the
+**Try writing new posts!** The pending posts will have a progress indicator in the
 lower left corner.

 ## Conclusion